jafingerhut/cljol/doc/transitive-reduction-notes.md

 For example, if, `e = n^a` for `0 < a < 1`, then `O(n*e) =
 O(n^(1+a))`, strictly less than `O(n^2)`, but `O(n*(n+e))` is `O(n^2 +
 n^(1+a)) = O(n^2)`.

+# Finding both weakly and strongly connected components in a single linear time 'pass' of a graph

+It is certainly straightforward to execute any kind of a linear time traversal of a directed graph to find all weakly connected components.

+When traversing the edges out of a node, we should also traverse all edges into the node as well, as if they were out edges.
+In the first traversal starting from an arbitrary node, mark all nodes reached as being in weakly connected component 1.
+If there are any unreached nodes, start another traversal from an arbitrarily selected one, and mark all nodes reached from that one as being in weakly connected component 2.
+Repeat until all nodes have been marked with a weakly connected component number.

+Performing that, plus a separate linear time algorithm to find all strongly connected components is still a total of linear time, so in a big O run time sense, there is no need to try to find both weakly and strongly connected components in the "same" one traversal of the graph.

+I am not sure, but I suspect that graphs that do not fit in a certain level of caching in a memory hierarchy, traversing them N times would often require the data crossing a level of the memory hierarchy N times, whereas traversing them only once would keep N down to 1 (assuming that the any extra data maintained as a result does not increasing the working set size too much, which could easily become a factor).

+So I am curious: can a linear time algorithm for finding strongly connected components be augmented in a straightforward manner to also find weakly connected components?

+Tarjan's algorithm for finding strongly connected components picks an arbitrary node n1 to start a DFS traversal from, and when all nodes reachable from n1 have been traversed, it checks whether there is another node n2 in the graph that has not been reached, and if so, starts a DFS traversal from n2.

+Let us use R(n1) to name the set of nodes reached from n1 in the DFS traversal starting at n1.
+Obviously all nodes in R(n1) are in the same weakly connected component, but there could be many other nodes not in R(n1) that are in the same weakly connected component, too.

+We could try picking an arbitrary node n2 outside of R(n1) to start the next DFS traversal.
+If it ever reaches an edge that leads into R(n1), we know that R(n2) and R(n1) are in the same weakly connected component.
+However, they could be in the same weakly connected component even if there are no direct edges between a node in R(n1) and a node in R(n2), e.g. there could be a node n3 that has an edge into a node of R(n1), and another edge into R(n2), where R(n3) is not reached in the DFS traversals of either R(n1) nor R(n2).

+TBD: All we would have to do to find one is to follow one edge into a node of R(n1) that is from a node outside of R(n1).

+Use wcc as an abbreviation for weakly connected component.

+I believe this modified version of the algorithm would be correct.

+Initialize WCC(n) to 0 for all nodes.
+WCC(n)=0 means "this node's wcc number has not been determined yet".
+At the end of executing the algorithm, all nodes will have a value of WCC(n) in the range [1, W], where W is the number of wccs in the graph.

+Initialize UIE(n) to be false for all nodes.
+UIE is an abbreviation for "Unexplored In-Edges".
+We will change this value to true for a node when we reach it in a DFS traversal, and it has at least one in-edge.

+Initialize UIEset to be an empty set of nodes.
+This is a set of nodes, with no need to maintain any ordering requirements, but for efficiency's sake it is correct to use a list.
+The only operations needed on UIEset are to add an element, one that is guaranteed not to have been added before, and to select and remove an arbitrary element.

+Initialize w=1.
+This is the current wcc number we will assign to all nodes in the first wcc identified.

+For the first arbitrary selected node n1 and all nodes it reaches in the first DFS traversal starting from n1, assign those nodes WCC(n)=w.

+Every time we reach a node n that has at least one in-edge, and UIE(n)=false, assign UIE(n)=true and add n to UIEset.

+When all nodes reachable from n1 via DFS have been identified, and there are no more, the basic idea is that we want to identify if there are any edges into R(n1) from outside of R(n1), and if so, start the next DFS from one of the nodes with such an edge from it into R(n1).
+That node will be in the same weakly connected component as all in R(n1), so we keep w unchanged, and continue marking nodes in the next DFS with the same value of w.

+The only time we increment w is if we look for an edge from an unexplored node to an explored node, and find none.
+Then we increment w, and look for an arbitrary node that has not been explored yet to start the next DFS traversal.

+We want this extra work to take a total time that is at most linear in the size of the graph.

+After finishing a DFS traversal, pick an arbitrary node in UIEset